AnantharamanLab/TYMEFLIES_Viral/Time_series_analysis_part_2/README.md

 [script] 08.Time_series_analysis.part2.each_AMG_analysis.step3.get_katG-containing_viral_gn_coverage_statistics.pl

-**4 Get the glnA-containing viral genome coverage statistics**
+**4 Get the ahbD-containing viral genome coverage statistics**

-The running process and outputs are similar to those described in Step 1 except that the distribution of the viral genome should be >= 5 out of 465 metagenomes.
+The running process and outputs are similar to those described in Step 1 except that the distribution of the viral genome should be >= 20 out of 465 metagenomes.

-[script] 08.Time_series_analysis.part2.each_AMG_analysis.step4.get_glnA-containing_viral_gn_coverage_statistics.pl

-**5 Get the psbA-containing viral genome coverage statistics for each year**

-The running process and outputs are similar to those described in Step 1 except that the distribution of the viral genome should be >= 2 out of 20 years.

-[script] 08.Time_series_analysis.part2.each_AMG_analysis.step5.get_psbA-containing_viral_gn_coverage_statistics.for_each_year.pl

-**6 Get the pmoC-containing viral genome coverage statistics for each year**

-The running process and outputs are similar to those described in Step 1 except that the distribution of the viral genome should be >= 1 out of 20 years.

-[script] 08.Time_series_analysis.part2.each_AMG_analysis.step6.get_pmoC-containing_viral_gn_coverage_statistics.for_each_year.pl

-**7 Get the katG-containing viral genome coverage statistics for each year**

-The running process and outputs are similar to those described in Step 1 except that the distribution of the viral genome should be >= 1 out of 20 years.

-[script] 08.Time_series_analysis.part2.each_AMG_analysis.step7.get_katG-containing_viral_gn_coverage_statistics.for_each_year.pl

-**8 Get the glnA-containing viral genome coverage statistics for each year**

-The running process and outputs are similar to those described in Step 1 except that the distribution of the viral genome should be >= 1 out of 20 years.

-[script] 08.Time_series_analysis.part2.each_AMG_analysis.step8.get_glnA-containing_viral_gn_coverage_statistics.for_each_year.pl
+[script] 08.Time_series_analysis.part2.each_AMG_analysis.step4.get_ahbD-containing_viral_gn_coverage_statistics.pl